Miners help drive European shares to three-week high

 By Atul Prakash

-LONDON, Feb 26 European equities rallied on Friday to reach a three-week high, as a jump in metals prices boosted miners and some encouraging company updates also supported the market.
+LONDON, Feb 26 European equities rallied for a second day on Friday to reach a three-week high, as a jump in metals prices boosted miners and some encouraging company updates also supported the market.

-However, state-backed Royal Bank of Scotland slumped more than 7 percent after reporting its eighth straight full-year loss, of 1.97 billion pounds ($2.7 bln).
-Restructuring and litigation costs continued to weigh it down.
+However, state-backed Royal Bank of Scotland slumped more than 7 percent after reporting its eighth straight full-year loss, of 1.97 billion pounds ($2.7 bln), as restructuring and litigation costs continued to weigh it down.

 Miners were the top performers, with the STOXX Europe 600 Basic Resources index gaining 3.9 percent following sharp gains in the prices of key industrial metals such as copper and aluminium.

-They helped the pan-European FTSEurofirst 300 index end up 1.6 percent and strike its second positive week in a row.
+They helped the pan-European FTSEurofirst 300 index gain 1.6 percent by 1454 GMT, after a 2 percent rise on Thursday, putting it on course for its second positive week in a row.

 Earlier in the session, the index touched 1,312.23 points, its highest level since early February.

-Markus Huber, trader at City of London Markets, said growing speculation that the People's Bank of China might take additional measures soon to boost growth was fuelling the positive sentiment.
+Markus Huber, trader at City of London Markets, said growing speculation that the PBoC (People's Bank of China) might take additional measures soon to boost growth was fuelling the positive sentiment.

+"Overall sentiment is positive as markets are closing in towards the highs of the current trading range," he said.

-Oil stocks were the second top sectoral gainers, up 3.6 percent, helped by stronger crude prices.
+Oil stocks were also among the top gainers, up 3.6 percent, helped by stronger crude prices.
 Eni gained 5.5 percent after proposing a dividend in line with expectations in spite of a heavy fourth-quarter net loss.

 Other company updates also helped the market.
-Spanish wind turbine maker Gamesa rose 5.8 percent after better than expected full-year results, while education and media company Pearson rose 4.3 percent after in-line results.
+Spanish information technology company Amadeus was up 1.7 percent after saying it was targeting a dividend payout of 50 percent of reported profits in 2016, while Spanish wind turbine maker Gamesa rose 5.5 percent after better than expected full-year results.

-Irish index ISEQ rose 1.6 percent as voters went to the polls in national elections that were expected to deliver no clear winner, but also no major policy changes.

-Today's European research round-up ($1 = 0.7203 pounds) (Additional reporting by Danilo Masoni in Milan; Editing by Mark Heinrich)
+Today's European research round-up ($1 = 0.7203 pounds) (Additional reporting by Danilo Masoni in Milan; Editing by Katharine Houreld and Susan Fenton)

 * Says bank is slowing moving more operations into the UK post-Brexit - BBG Source text for Eikon: Further company coverage: